-In the summer of 2016, someone whom I considered an ally stood by and watched as I was berated by a racist.
-In fact, I had just had a powerful conversation with this individual about the power that privileged allies can wield in situations of discrimination.
-I trusted this person and felt that, in my time of need, they were not there for me.
-In fact, they turned their head away, as if they didn’t know me.
+In the summer of 2016, someone I considered an ally stood by and watched as I, a Black person, was berated by a racist.
+To make matters worse, I had a conversation with this person earlier in the day about the power allies can wield in situations of discrimination.
+But when the time came for them to take action, they were more interested in protecting their comfort.

-Upset, I could not understand what had happened.
-Did the conversation we had prior not get through?
-Why didn’t this person take action?
+Upset, I couldn’t understand what happened.
+Did the conversation we had not get through?
+What didn’t they step up?
 Then it dawned on me:

-Many of those who claim to be allies wear the phrase and ideology like an article of clothing.
-An article that is easily discarded when it’s no longer hip/safe to wear.
+Many self-defined “allies” wear the phrase and ideology like an article of clothing, easily discarded when it’s no longer fashionable to wear.

-If only those who are marginalized could caste away their identities with such confidence and ease.
+If only those from underinvested communities could cast away the identities marking them as targets with such ease.

 What is an ally?

-To recap: Being an ally doesn’t necessarily that you 100% understand what it feels like to be oppressed.
-It means you are taking on the struggle as your own.
+To recap: Being an ally doesn’t necessarily mean you fully understand what it feels like to be oppressed.
+It means you’re taking on the struggle as your own.

-A marginalized individual cannot easily cast away the weight of their identity through oppression on a whim.
-They must carry that weight every single day, for better or for worst.
-An ally understands that this is a weight that they too must be willing to carry and never put down.
+A individual from an underinvested community cannot easily cast away the weight of their identity (or identities) shaped through oppression on a whim.
+They carry that weight every single day, for better or for worse.
+An ally understands that this is a weight that they, too, must be willing to carry and never put down.

 Why allies are necessary

-Anyone has the capability to be an ally.
-An ally recognizes that though they are not a member of a marginalized group(s) they support, they make a concerted effort to better understand the struggle.
+Anyone has the potential to be an ally.
+Allies recognize that though they’re not a member of the underinvested and oppressed communities they support, they make a concerted effort to better understand the struggle, every single day.

-Because an ally might have more privilege (and recognizes said privilege), they are powerful voices alongside marginalized ones.
+Because an ally might have more privilege and recognizes said privilege, they are powerful voices alongside oppressed ones.

 The work of allyship

-As an ally, you’ll need to be willing to own your mistakes and be proactive in your education.
+As an ally, you need to own your mistakes and be proactive in your education, every day.

 Just as society will not change overnight, neither will you.
-Here are some do’s and don’ts that are incredibly important as you learn and grow and step into the role of an ally.
+Here are some important do’s and don’ts to consider as you learn, grow, and step into the role of an ally.

 - Do be open to listening